|Nutritional Guidelines (per serving)|

 Sprinkle half of the Havarti cheese over the pie crust, then spread the wild rice mixture over the cheese.

 Pour the egg mixture over all and sprinkle with the remaining Havarti cheese.
 Sprinkle with the Parmesan cheese.

-Bake the quiche for 30-35 minutes or until filling is puffed, set and golden brown around the edges.
+Bake the quiche for 30 to 35 minutes or until filling is puffed, set and golden brown around the edges.
 Let stand for 10 minutes on a wire rack before cutting.